phsophea101/pattern-generator/README.md

 # Hexagen
 ## _Hexagen! see you again ^^_

-Hexagen is a command line to generate spring boot project with mvc and hexagonal structure.
+Hexagen is a command line to generate spring boot project with mvc or hexagonal pattern structure.
 ## Installation

 Hexagen requires [Node.js](https://nodejs.org/) v10+ to run.